How Much Does it Cost to go to Hong Kong?

 Random spending

-How much you spend on shopping is entirely up to you, but I always include an estimate of $100 here because people often forget to budget for their spending.
-If you like to shop, obviously you’ll spend more, but even if you don’t like to shop, Hong Kong has a way of making you part with your money.
+How much you spend on shopping is entirely personal, but I always budget at least $100 here.
+If you love to shop, you’ll naturally spend more, but even if you don’t, Hong Kong has a way of convincing you to open your wallet.

 Final thoughts